sherine-k/okd.io/docs/guides/upi-sno.md

 ## Architecture (this refers to a full high availability cluster)

-The diagram below shows a full install for high availability scalable solution.
+The diagram below shows an install for high availability scalable solution.
 For our single node install we only need a **bootstrap** node and a **master/worker** node (2 bare metal servers or 2 vm’s)

 ![pic](./img/OKD-UPI-Install.jpg){width=100%}

 ## Software

+For the UPI SNO I made use of FHCOS (Fedora CoreOS)

 FHCOS